Kyly/cse136-team-5/pa6/README.md

     * Created Rollbar account and added rollbarjs for client side error tracking.
     * Implemented change password functionality, auto login on register, and error handling for user management.

+- __Mike__
+    * Debbuged create and edit bookmark and folder modal and functionality
+    * Added validation before creation of bookmark
+    * Error message when bookmark input is not valid

 Setup
 -----
 - The database interface has changed too.
 You can find the configurations in `database/config/config.json`.